irfanhakim-as/linux-wiki/distros/SteamOS.md

 - Configurations made to the system's `fstab` file will not persist through (major) updates - use the `systemd` mount unit method instead to mount the remote storage.

+- Changes made to the system's `hosts` file will not persist either - when referencing the remote storage server in your mount configuration, use its IP address instead of its hostname.

 ---

 ## Backing up with Vorta